Chibueze-Adeyemi-Ajayi/niyo-group-task-management/readme.md

 1. **Development Mode (Hot Reloading):**

+    DOS Machines (Windows)

    ```bash
    npm run start  # or yarn start
    ```

-   This will start the server in development mode with hot reloading enabled using Nodemon and concurrently run the TypeScript compiler to watch for changes on a DOS machines (windows).
+   This will start the server in development mode with hot reloading enabled using Nodemon and concurrently run the TypeScript compiler to watch for changes.

-   For linux use
+   Unix Machines (Linux)

    ```bash
    npm run start-unix  # or yarn start-unix
    ```